LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 B = randn(4, 3, 2, 2);
 A * B # MethodError: no method matching *(::Array{Float64, 4}, ::Array{Float64, 4})
 {% endhighlight %}
 Multiplication simply isn't defined for them.
 So we'll have to write our own function to handle the multiplication here and also for the backpropagation.
-We'll do this as a simple extension to 2D matrix multiplication.
+We'll do this as a simple extension to 2D matrix multiplication.[^tensors]

-There is a set of multidimensional algebraic objects called [tensors][wiki_tensor] where multiplication is defined for higher orders.
-Confusingly, Google named their machine learning framework TensorFlow and calls higher order arrays tensors.
-So one should differentiate between machine learning tensors and geometric tensors.
-They are not the same.
-To give a simple explanation: one can think of geometric tensors as higher order arrays with severe constraints on their entries and operations because they represent geometric objects.
-These constraints make it harder - not easier - to code higher order arrays as geometric tensors.

 ### Attention